 The initial Members of the Authority are SMWD and FVMWC.
 SMWD is currently the Managing Member of the Authority, responsible for the day-to-day operation of the Authority and will remain as the Managing Member unless and until it withdraws as the Member of the Authority or there is unanimous agreement of the Members to transition the role of Managing Member to a successor public agency.
 Any new member of the Authority must be either a public agency as defined by the Joint Exercise of Powers Act, set forth in Chapter 5 of Division 7 of Title 1 of the California Government Code Sections 6500 et seq., or a mutual water company as defined by California Government Code Section 6525 and subject to certain requirements in the joint powers agreement.
 The initial Board of Directors is comprised of 3 Directors and 3 Alternate Directors.
 Each Member shall appoint one Director and one Alternate Director to the Board.
-The Managing Member shall appoint on additional Director has a conflict of interest which precludes participation in any decision-making process, the Alternate Director appointed to act in his or her place shall assume all rights of the Director, and shall have the authority to act in his or her absence, including casting votes on matters before the Board.
+The Managing Member shall appoint an additional Director and one additional Alternate Director.
+Alternate Directors have no vote and shall not participate in any discussions or deliberations of the Board if the Director is present.
+If a Director is not present, or if a Director has a conflict of interest which precludes participation in any decision-making process, the Alternate Director appointed to act in his or her place shall assume all rights of the Director, and shall have the authority to act in his or her absence, including casting votes on matters before the Board.